phammy22/geog495_lab01/wiki.md

 <h2>Who is Zain?</h2>
 <p>
-Also known as *YungKeyloid* or *Syre*, Zain is one of my best friends that enjoys playing <a href="https://playvalorant.com/en-us/">Valorant</a> .
+Also known as <i>YungKeyloid</i> or <i>Syre</i>, Zain is one of my best friends that enjoys playing <a href="https://playvalorant.com/en-us/">Valorant</a> .
 He is very good at Valorant, with a peak rank of Immortal and current rank at Ascendant.
 He not from Seattle, but loves Seattle.
 </p>

 <h2>What is Zain Shoe?</h2>